thegrumpys/odop/client/docs/Help/SpringDesign/spring_oview.md

  Factor of Safety may be interpreted as:
 "How much better this design is than it HAS to be."

+In other words,
+the Factor of Safety is a measure of how much stronger a system is than it needs to be for an intended load.

 **Example:**
 A design with a factor of safety of 2.0 has stresses that are half of the allowable stresses and thus "it is twice as good as it HAS to be".